armory/docs/content/en/docs/installation/operator.md

 ---
-title: Using the Armory Operator for Kubernetes to install and manage the Armory Enterprise Platform for Spinnaker
+title: Using the Armory Operator to Install and Manage the Armory Enterprise Platform for Spinnaker
 linkTitle: Armory Operator
 weight: 1
 description: >